eoduniyi/hyperSpec.gsoc2020/blog/weekly_reports.md

-September 8: Final Results
+# September 8: Final Results
-All documentation, modules, and tests will be uploaded and Travis CI will be integrated into the project Github page.
-All the deliverables promised for R GSoC 2020 will be provided by this stage

-August 31 - September 7: Final Evaluations
-This period will be used to write a detailed report on the work done in Coding Period 3.
-All work completed will be uploaded and documented.
-Deliverables:
+All documentation, code modules (files, packages, etc.), and their associated tests have been uploaded.
+Excluding the three deliverables promised at the end of the third coding period:
-• Fortify hyperSpec for baseline with bridge packages
+* Fortified `hyperSpec` for `baseline` with bridge packages
-• Fortify hyperSpec for EMSC with bridge packages
+* Fortified `hyperSpec` for `EMSC` with bridge packages
-• Fortify hyperSpec for matrixStats with bridge packages
+* Fortified `hyperSpec` for `matrixStats` with bridge packages.

+And so, with the support of the `r-hyperspec` team all other deliverables promised for R GSoC 2020 have been...delivered.
+Furthermore, I plan on continuing to work with the `r-hyperspec` team for the foreseeable future.
+That is, the remaining deliverables, issues, features, and their associated documentation will continue to be worked on by me and the `r-hyperspec` team as time permits.

+---
 # Report for week of 8-24-20 (Week 16)

 **Week-16-expected:** Let the coding continue!
 Wrap up progress on Goal 3.
 Compile a weekly report of progress made.